We Are Open and Safe! Click here for our current visitor policies (subject to change during the COVID-19 pandemic).

 Some children with congenital pseudarthrosis of the tibia are born with the leg crooked, but not broken.
 In such cases, we recommend bracing to prevent fracture.
 However, if fracture does occur, then our standard multimodal protocol is followed.
 In some cases, we will electively cut the bone at one or two levels to correct severe deformities and prevent future fractures.

 Limb lengthening and deformity correction are complex processes.
-Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
-Our patients benefit from our team-centered approach with world-renowned pediatric and adult orthopedic surgeons and specialized physician assistants, nurses and physical therapists.
+Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all your options and then will customize your treatment to meet your child’s specific needs.
+Our patients benefit from our team-centered approach with world-renowned pediatric orthopedic surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with congenital pseudarthrosis of the tibia achieve their best possible result.

 Graphic of cartoon surgeon for online chat